Advertisement

 Eggs and avocado on toast

-Heart disease is the leading cause of death among American adults, with nearly 700,000 reported deaths in 2020.
-High levels of LDL are a leading risk factor for heart disease.
+Heart disease is the leading cause of death among adults in the U.S., resulting in about 700,000 reported deaths each year.
+High levels of LDL cholesterol are a leading risk factor for heart disease, while high levels of HDL cholesterol are linked to a lower risk.
 Cholesterol levels are affected by several factors, including diet, weight, physical activity level, age, sex, and family history.
 Some factors are beyond your control, but many can be modified to help lower your heart disease risk.

-A diet rich in saturated fats has been linked to higher levels of LDL.
-Research suggests that replacing saturated fats with unsaturated ones can lower your risk of heart disease, and it's not as hard as you think.
+A diet rich in saturated fats has been tied to higher levels of LDL.
+Research suggests that replacing saturated fats with unsaturated fats can help lower your risk of heart disaese partly by lowering LDL and increasing HDL levels.
+And it's not as hard as you think.
 Try replacing one serving of red meat each week with a piece of fatty fish, like salmon, tuna, trout, or herring.

 rice and salmon bowl with vegetables